-Our new website aims to give recent news about Quakerism in and around Paris (see below), links to Quaker sites elsewhere in France, and practical info on how to make contact and get to our Meetings for Worship, which attract Friends from all over the world.
-Bienvenue !
+Our website aims to give recent news about Quakerism in and around Paris, links to Quaker sites elsewhere in France and the wider world, as well as practical info on how to make contact and take part in our Meetings for Worship, including special arrangements during the current pandemic.

-More info (in French) on the “Quakers in France” site
+More info (in French) on the national “Quakers in France” website.

 On September 13, Quakers in Britain and other peace groups are holding a London vigil to mark the start of an arms fair being held in London.
 Meanwhile, a group of artists are holding a special show to mark their opposition to the trade in death.
 More info at:

 British Friends held their Yearly Meeting from July 19 to August 8.
 Due to the pandemic, the gathering was held online.